HwWobbe/hello-world/README.md

 * Later it will be time to start setting up some repositories for my TW files.

 <hr>
-<h2> heading test </h2>
+<h2> Tests </h2>

-* starting to add a bit of styling for this environment
+* started adding a bit of styling for this environment via Headings
-* confirmed linking directly to Wiki pages works.
+* confirmed linking directly to Wiki pages works